BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 17 Token donation event (red envelope event)
 ### 17.1 Create an token gift event (red envelope event)
+- Introduction
+    - To freeze a portion of a certain equity in the account into the chain and give it to a people or some people for free
 - The full name of the interface：`trGiftAsset`
 - Interface abbreviation：`tga`
 - Callable methods：`Http,Websocket,command line`